-Zoellner Arts Center is proud to offer a relaxed performance, Erth's Dinosaur Zoo, for people of all ages as part of its 2017-2018 Season.
+Zoellner Arts Center is proud to offer a performance, Erth's Dinosaur Zoo, with relaxed house rules for people of all ages as part of its 2017-2018 Season.

 Where are these performances presented?
 Baker Hall in Zoellner Arts Center.